Qi Ding

 Selected Publications (view all )

-A Spatiotemporal Analysis of Second-Life Battery Supply and Energy Storage Demand in China
+Retired Battery Supply and Energy Storage Demand in China: A Provincial-Scale Assessment

-A Spatiotemporal Analysis of Second-Life Battery Supply and Energy Storage Demand in China
+Retired Battery Supply and Energy Storage Demand in China: A Provincial-Scale Assessment

 The Role of Shared Autonomous Electric Vehicles in Decarbonizing China's Passenger Transport Sector